oracle-devrel/technology-engineering/security/ciso-office/README.md

 # Field CISO Specialists

-The Field CISO Specialists team is repsonsible to build trusted relationships with customer CISO and IT Security team to help build, define and review their cybersecurity strategy to align with their business objectives.
-In addition, the team also advises on OCI Security first design principles and how shared security management model can help them achieve security posture management to improve security resilience.
-Key responsibliies not limited to below
+The Field CISO Specialists team is responsible for building trusted relationships with customer CISO and IT Security team to help build, define, and review their cybersecurity strategy to align with their business objectives.
+In addition, the team also advises on OCI Security's first design principles and how the shared security management model can help them achieve security posture management to improve security resilience.
+Key responsibilities not limited to the below

 - Executive Influence - Build Trusted Relationship
 - Avoid Business risk with Cybersecurity management
 - Embrace Zero Trust
 - Reduce risk, Incident response, Resiliency and Optimize costs
-- Adopt OCI to meet their compliance needs with securely build and operated workloads
+- Adopt OCI to meet their compliance needs with securely built and operated workloads

+Reviewed: 02.02.2024

 # Table of Contents